-Looking at Penang as a heritage destination known for its street art and murals, it is surprising to think that these forms of artistic expressions used to and still is banned in many places around the world.
-In Singapore, street art is permitted only at certain venues such *SCAPE and the Somerset Skate Park.
-Anywhere else would result the work in being categorised as vandalism instead of art, with severe consequences such as jail time.
+Penang is a cultural heritage destination known for its street art and murals.
+But these forms of artistic expressions are banned in many places around the world.
+In Singapore, street art is permitted only at certain venues such as *SCAPE and the Somerset Skate Park.
+Outside these sanctioned areas, it would be considered vandalism, a punishable act that may include a jail sentence.

-However, places in The West are more open to embracing such freedom of expression on public property.
-So no surprise that Professional Spraycationers Yok & Sheryo are based in Brooklyn, New York while travelling often.
-Originally from Australia and Singapore respectively, they work on street art to large scale installations.
+However, places in the West are more open to such freedom of expressions on public property.
+So it is no surprise that Yok and Sheryo, who call themselves professional spraycationers, are based in Brooklyn, New York, though they travel often.
+Originally from Australia and Singapore respectively, they have worked on a range of projects, from street art to large-scale installations.

-Their formative years were split between New York and South East Asia - their respective backgrounds and culture influencing their work creatively.
+Their formative years were split between New York and South East Asia, with their respective backgrounds and culture greatly influencing their work.

 Share with us your first exposure to street art culture.

-Yok: Walking around back alleys way in Barcelona in the late 90's was my first time I saw this artform on mass covering all the walls, floor, windows everything.
+Yok: Walking around the back alleys in Barcelona in the late 1990s was the first time I saw this art form, covering the walls, floor, windows, everything.

-Sheryo: I never knew anything about street art or graffiti till I met some skateboarding dudes who asked me to go paint with them.
-I was intimidated by the medium, but was hooked on it and wanted to paint everyday.
-I was exposed to it more when I began traveling and painting, but moving to NY was when I got to know a lot more about the culture and its roots.
-Haha, I was a frog in a well when I started....
+Sheryo: I never knew anything about street art or graffiti until I met some skateboarding dudes who asked me to go paint with them.
+I was intimidated by the medium but got hooked and wanted to paint everyday.
+I was exposed to it more when I began travelling and painting, but moving to New York was when I got to know a lot more about the culture and its roots.
+Haha, I was a frog in a well when I started.

-What was your individual practices like before Yok and Sheryo?
+What was your individual practices like before Yok & Sheryo?

 S: No fun painting alone.

-Coming from different cultures and cultures, did that inform your collaborations in any way?
+Coming from different countries and cultures, did that inform your collaborations in any way?

-Y: Our first painting together was in Cambodia, the culture there informed our paintings as we were strongly influenced by our surroundings and temples that we were visiting.
-I never would have thought what a long lasting effect that would have on our work, we still use a lot of gold in our work and this was inspired by these first few days messing around in Phnom Penh.
+Y: Our first collaboration was in Cambodia.
+The culture there informed our paintings as we were strongly influenced by our surroundings and the temples that we visited.
+I never thought it would have a lasting effect on our work.
+We still use a lot of gold in our work, and this was inspired by the first few days messing around in Phnom Penh.

 S: Yeah!
-I love including my Singapore/Southeast Asian influences into everything, from food, to conversations, to inside jokes, so our artwork is the same, East meets West.
-Our artwork is pretty much an extension of our personalities, cultures and humor.
+I love to include my Singapore or South East Asian influences into everything: from food to conversations to inside jokes.
+Our artwork is the same — East meets West.
+Our artwork is pretty much an extension of our personalities, cultures and humour.